International Men's Day: United Kingdom

 In Northern Ireland, the Deputy Mayor of Newry and Mourne Council, Cllr Karen McKevitt, launched the Magnet Young Men's Health Event, on Friday 19 November 2010.
 The event was attended by men from across the district and representatives from local statutory, voluntary and community organisations were organised to celebrate 19 November as International Men's Day.
 Deputy Mayor, Cllr McKevitt said, 'It is a great idea to give an issue that has an international perspective a local focus.
 All men need to look after their health and take advantage of the services and help that is out there, as we all do.
 But it is particularly good to see an event that looks at the barriers that young men may be facing and brings together people from all organisations across the district to look at what can be done to work together to make things better.'
 The event offered opportunities for men to have health checks with experienced staff from Action Cancer, and speakers shared insight into the choices young men make and the opportunities that are out there for young men today.
 Also in attendance was Jerome Burns, Assistant Director, Department for Social Development.

-Poland

-Poland celebrates the International Man's Day on March 10.
-That date is related to the feast commemorating the Forty Martyrs of Sebaste.